abdirahodan/abdirahodana/content/about/header/index.md

 <img class="two" src="/img/me2.png" alt="drawing"/>

 **About Me:**

-I'm an Economics major with a specialization in Data Science, deeply passionate about using data to create meaningful change.
-With a strong background in data analysis, research, and machine learning, I focus on applying statistical insights to tackle complex issues.
-My goal is to drive improvements in both the public and environmental sectors, particularly in promoting renewable energy and sustainable practices.
-I'm committed to helping underprivileged communities by advocating for equitable access to public services and pushing for policies that advance social justice.
-Through my interdisciplinary approach, I strive to use data as a tool for progress and empowerment.
+I’m a recent Economics graduate with a specialization in Data Science, passionate about using data to drive positive change.
+My experience includes data analysis, research, and machine learning, and I enjoy applying these skills to address real-world challenges.

+I’m especially interested in social justice, women’s equity, and environmental sustainability.
+My goal is to advance fair policies, promote renewable energy, and help underrepresented communities access the resources they deserve.
+Whether it’s supporting women’s rights, advocating for marginalized groups, or encouraging sustainable practices, I believe data can be a powerful tool for empowerment and progress.

 **Work Experience**